Richard Church (general): Early life and career

 In the summer of 1809 he sailed with the expedition sent to occupy the French-occupied Ionian Islands.
 Here he increased the reputation he had already gained by forming a Greek regiment in British pay.
 On 9 September 1809 he took the position of Major in the 1st Regiment Greek Light Infantry.
 On 19 November 1812 he became Lieutenant-Colonel of the unit, by then renamed The Duke of York's Greek Light Infantry Regiment (1811 – 24 February 1816).
 Having got the experience of managing foreign troops, he commanded the regiments made up from Greeks he recruited himself in 1813, when he formed a second regiment composed of 454 Greeks (2nd Regiment Greek Light Infantry) to occupy Paxoi islands.
 These regiments included many of the men who were afterwards among the leaders of the Greeks in the War of Independence including Theodoros Kolokotronis, with whom he kept a friendship and correspondence.
 Church commanded this regiment at the taking of the island of Santa Maura (Lefkada), on which occasion his left arm was shattered by a bullet.

 During his slow recovery he travelled in northern Greece, in Macedonia, and to Constantinople.
 In the years of the fall of Napoleon (1813 and 1814) he was present as British military representative with the Austrian troops until the campaign which terminated in the expulsion of Murat from Naples.
 He drew up a report on the Ionian Islands for the congress of Vienna, in which he argued in support, not only of the retention of the islands under the British flag, but of the permanent occupation by Britain of Parga and of other formerly Venetian coastal towns on the mainland, then in the possession of Ali Pasha of Yanina.
-The peace and the disbanding of his Greek regiment left him without employment, though his reputation was high at the war office, and his services were recognized by the grant of a Companion of the Order of the Bath.
+The peace and the disbanding of his Greek regiment left him without employment, though his reputation was high at the war office, and his services were recognized by being appointed as a Companion of the Order of the Bath.

 In 1817, he entered the service of King Ferdinand of Naples as lieutenant-general, with a commission to suppress the brigandage then rampant in Apulia.
 Ample powers were given him, and he attained a full measure of success.
 In 1820 he was appointed governor of Palermo and commander-in-chief of the troops in Sicily.
 The revolution which broke out in that year led to the termination of his services in Naples.
 He escaped from violence in Sicily with some difficulty.
-At Naples he was imprisoned and put on his trial by the government, but was acquitted and released in January 1821; and King George IV conferred on him a Knight Commander of the Royal Guelphic Order in 1822.
+At Naples he was imprisoned and put on his trial by the government, but was acquitted and released in January 1821; and in 1822 King George IV made him a Knight Commander of the Royal Guelphic Order.
 He was further promoted to Knight Grand Cross by William IV in 1837.